-One of the most respected offensive line coaches in the country, Jeff Stoutland enters his 12th season with the Philadelphia Eagles.
-He is the longest-tenured member of the Eagles' coaching staff.
+One of the most respected offensive line coaches in the country, Jeff Stoutland enters his 13th season with the Philadelphia Eagles, making him the longest-tenured member of the coaching staff.
+Carrying 42 years of experience, he is the first offensive line coach since the 1970 NFL merger to produce Pro Bowlers in 12 consecutive seasons with the same team.

 While coaching at Alabama, Stoutland's 2012 offensive line was viewed by many as the best in college football history.
 The group featured a pair of first-team All-Americans – center Barrett Jones and guard Chance Warmack – who helped pave the way to the Crimson Tide's second consecutive BCS National Championship.
 Under Stoutland's guidance, Jones won the Rimington Trophy (first player in school history voted as the nation's top center) in 2012 and Outland Trophy (nation's top interior lineman) in 2011.
 Center William Vlachos also garnered first-team All-SEC honors in 2011.